automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Peloroplites.md

 # Peloroplites
-## Description: This "monstrous Hoplite" was recently discovered in Utah.
+## This "monstrous Hoplite" was recently discovered in Utah.